-Essential Abilities and Skills for Admission, Progression, and Graduation essential to success in the nursing program and to ensure the health and safety of clients, fellow students, faculty members, and others in the classroom, community, clinical, and simulation settings.
+Essential Abilities and Skills for Admission, Progression, and Graduation

+The ATU Department of Nursing requires abilities and skills for admission and progression in the curriculum based on those required of a practicing professional nurse.
+These skills and abilities are essential to success in the nursing program and to ensure the health and safety of clients, fellow students, faculty members, and others in the classroom, community, clinical, and simulation settings.